 - Passing into The Square

-controlled weight-so that the ball is not blasted too hard or kicked too soft when passing.
-Using cones, four squares 2m by 2m are set up each being 10 yards from the other forming a large square.
+In a game, you can’t always play a hard pass or a soft pass.
+So be make sure not to kick the ball too hard or too soft when passing.
+You have two grids that have four cones 5 feet apart creating a square.
+Each grid is about 10 yards from the other.
 Players stand in one square and kick the ball into the other square ensuring it stops inside the square.
-After each player has kicked a ball to the same square, they then proceed to this square and kicks to the next square.
-The player whose most balls stops it in the squares is
+After each player has kicked their ball to the other square, they proceed to that square and repeats the process to the next square.
+The player with the most balls inside the squares will be

 declared the winner.